designingsean/trinity/enrollment/index.md

 4. Upon records review, student testing is scheduled if needed.
 5. Results of these combined evaluations determine eligibility.

-Enrollment for the 2017-2018 school year for grades 1-8 will run through January 31st for current families.
-Registration will open to the public February 1st.
+Enrollment for the 2018-2019 school year for grades K-8 will run through February 10 for current families.
+Registration will open to the public February 11.

 ## Tuition